VishnuGShephertz/AppHypeSDK/README.md

 2. Leads a developer to earn stacks of money by serving a targeted ad that a user wants to see.
 3. Offers a solution to the Advertiser by showcasing their Ads to an app user.

+# Getting Started with AppHype Ad Network.

+1. Read complete [API Documentation](http://50.112.109.96:8080/docs) on AppHype Ad Network Guide.
+2. A complete [Turtorial](http://50.112.109.96:8080/tutorial-android), How you can integrate it in your Existing Android Application.

 # Running Ad Sample

 1. [Register](http://50.112.109.96:8080/login) with AppHype platform.